-IV.13.6.1 Political Leaves
+V.6 Political Leaves

-- IV.13.6.1.1 Trent University is committed to the principle that members of an academic community should be free to enter public life and to engage in political activity. - IV.13.6.1.2 Members shall be entitled to political leave for a maximum period of six (6) years in total as provided in Article IV.13.6.1.5.
-In exceptional circumstances, following initial granting of a leave, requests to exceed this six-year maximum shall be referred to the Joint Committee, whose decision shall be final. - IV.13.6.1.3 A member who intends to seek political office normally shall provide notice of such intent to the Dean/University Librarian at least three (3) months in advance of the expected commencement date of the leave.
+- V.6.1 Trent University is committed to the principle that members of an academic community should be free to enter public life and to engage in political activity. - V.6.2 Members shall be entitled to political leave for a maximum period of six (6) years in total as provided in Article V.6.5.
+In exceptional circumstances, following initial granting of a leave, requests to exceed this six-year maximum shall be referred to the Joint Committee, whose decision shall be final. - V.6.3 A member who intends to seek political office normally shall provide notice of such intent to the Dean/University Librarian at least three (3) months in advance of the expected commencement date of the leave. - V.6.4 A member shall be entitled to a leave of absence from academic duties and responsibilities with pay as follows: - (i) for election to the Parliament of Canada or to the Parliament of Ontario: one (1) month; and, - (ii) for election to a major civic position in Ontario: one (1) week. - V.6.4.1 In addition, a member shall be entitled to a leave of absence from academic duties and responsibilities without pay for a period of one (1) month, normally, for election to Parliaments of provinces of Canada other than Ontario, and for a period of one (1) week, normally, for election to a major civic position in Quebec. - V.6.4.2 It is expected that for the period of the leave of absence the member and the Department Chair/University Librarian will agree to re-arrange the teaching, administrative or other duties to their mutual satisfaction.
+In the case of faculty members, the Dean shall be advised of these arrangements. - V.6.5 In cases where a member is elected to the public offices referenced in V.6.4, above, a political leave of absence shall be granted as follows: - (i) Parliament of Canada or Provincial Parliaments: leave of absence without pay for a period not, normally, to exceed a total of six (6) years; and, - (ii) Major paid Civic Post in Ontario or Quebec: a pro rata reduction in salary and duties not to exceed 25%.

-IV.13.6.1.4 Campaign Period

-A member shall be entitled to a leave of absence from academic duties and responsibilities with pay as follows:

-- (i) for election to the Parliament of Canada or to the Parliament of Ontario: one (1) month; and, - (ii) for election to a major civic position in Ontario: one (1) week.

-In addition, a member shall be entitled to a leave of absence from academic duties and responsibilities without pay for a period of one (1) month, normally, for election to Parliaments of provinces of Canada other than Ontario, and for a period of one (1) week, normally, for election to a major civic position in Quebec.

-It is expected that for the period of the leave of absence the member and the Department or Program Chair/University Librarian will agree to re-arrange the teaching, administrative or other duties to their mutual satisfaction.
-In the case of faculty members, the Dean shall be advised of these arrangements.

-IV.13.6.1.5 Election

-In cases where a member is elected to the public offices referenced in IV.13.6.1.4, above, a political leave of absence shall be granted as follows:

-- (i) Parliament of Canada or Provincial Parliaments: leave of absence without pay for a period not, normally, to exceed a total of six (6) years; and, - (ii) Major paid Civic Post in Ontario or Quebec: a pro rata reduction in salary and duties not to exceed 25%.
 The member shall meet with the Dean/University Librarian within five (5) days of being elected, to make appropriate arrangements for teaching and other duties.
 The University shall contribute to the University benefit plans on the basis of the actual salary paid to the member during the period of the leave.

-- IV.13.6.1.6 The member normally shall advise the Dean/University Librarian, at least six (6) months prior to the expiry of the political leave, of his or her intention to return to normal teaching and other duties.
-A member who intends to remain in elected office after the maximum period specified in IV.13.6.1.2 shall submit his or her resignation to the Dean/University Librarian.
-If a member continues to serve in elected public office after the maximum period specified under IV.13.6.1.2, he/she shall be deemed to have resigned from the University. - IV.13.6.1.7 A member elected to a major Civic Post in Ontario or Quebec shall be granted career development increments and EYS credits, as applicable, in proportion to the percentage of salary paid by the University while in such a position. - IV.13.6.1.8 A member on unpaid political leave shall not be eligible for a Professional Expenses Fund as set out in Article IV.12.
+- V.6.5.1 The member normally shall advise the Dean/University Librarian, at least six (6) months prior to the expiry of the political leave, of their intention to return to normal teaching and other duties.
+A member who intends to remain in elected office after the maximum period specified in V.6.2 shall submit their resignation to the Dean/University Librarian.
+If a member continues to serve in elected public office after the maximum period specified under V.6.2, they shall be deemed to have resigned from the University. - V.6.5.2 A member elected to a major Civic Post in Ontario or Quebec shall be granted career development increments and EYS credits, as applicable, in proportion to the percentage of salary paid by the University while in such a position. - V.6.5.3 A member on unpaid political leave shall not be eligible for a Professional Expenses Fund as set out in Article IV.15.

-IV.13.6.2 Eligibility for Pregnancy, Maternity and Parental Leave Sub-Plan(s)
+V.7 Eligibility for Pregnancy, Maternity and Parental Leave Sub-Plan(s)